-- Touch the bottom-left TX button on the dashboard's [TX](#) page. - Touch the Tx Enbl button on page 4 of the [Buttons](#) menu - Assign the Tx Enbl button to one of the knob switches
+- Touch the bottom-left TX button on the Dashboard's [TX](#) page. - Touch the Tx Enbl button on page 4 of the [Buttons](#) menu - Assign the Tx Enbl button to one of the knob switch functions (or to one of the pushbuttons on a CTR2-Quad).

-When transmit is enabled on the slice CTR2-Flex is controlling, the caption on all windows is displayed in red font.
+When transmit is enabled on the slice CTR2-Flex is controlling, the caption on all pages will be displayed in red font.
+(I know, it looks orange here... it's red)